 Complain about something you bought

-If you buy products that don’t work like they’re meant to, are faulty, or haven’t arrived in time or in acceptable condition, the Consumer Guarantees Act gives you the right to claim a refund, repair or replacement.
+If you buy products that do not work like they’re meant to, are faulty, or have not arrived in time or in acceptable condition, the Consumer Guarantees Act gives you the right to claim a refund, repair or replacement.

 If you buy a product or service that is faulty, you can ask for it to be fixed under the Consumer Guarantees Act (CGA).
 This includes second-hand goods and gifts.